mattjstrauss/Wordpress-Build/public/content/plugins/wp-smushit/readme.txt

 [youtube https://www.youtube.com/watch?v=BDtgVJZEajg&feature=youtu.be]

-WP Smush meticulously scans every image you upload – or have already added to your site – cuts all the unnecessary data and scales it for you before adding it to your media library.
+Smush meticulously scans every image you upload – or have already added to your site – cuts all the unnecessary data and scales it for you before adding it to your media library.

 <a href="https://garage.godaddy.com/wordpress-plugin-partner-program/directory/?cvosrc=advocacy.evangelism.WP3" rel="nofollow"><img src="https://garage.godaddy.com/wp-content/uploads/badges/godaddy-plugin-partner-program-badge.svg" title="GoDaddy Plugin Program Partner" alt="GoDaddy Plugin Program Partner"/></a>